Calories, fat, protein, and carbohydrate values for Surimi.

 Is surimi healthy to eat?

-Is surimi the same as imitation crab?
+Is surimi the same as crab imitation?

 Can you eat surimi raw?

-Is surimi Keto friendly?
+Is surimi keto friendly?